-Visiting Ba Na Hills:
+Visiting Ba Na Hills

 There are a few different ways to get to Ba Na Hills from both Da Nang and Hoi An.
 We’d suggest one that suits your budget and is easy—save your energy for Ba Na Hills as it is a full-on day out.
 New roads have been built from Da Nang to Ba Na Hills so keep an eye open for road signs.
 Our map below shows the easiest route from Hoi An to Ba Na Hills.

-How To Get To Ba Na Hills From Hoi An:
+How To Get To Ba Na Hills From Hoi An

 It’s possible to take a metered taxi from Hoi An to Ba Na Hills costing you around 680,000 VND (30 USD) one way.
 However, considering the distance and the fact that unless you decide you want to stay over at the hotel, you will want to return the same day.
 It’s wise to negotiate a flat rate instead, allowing for waiting time for your driver.
 Your accommodation in Hoi An will be able to recommend their own driver for you, or you can try the options below if you need to search for a better rate.